xullnn/ls_pull_over_push/120/answers.md

   - what is the last printed out message?
   - in `balls` array, which exception classes can be rescued by `rescue StandardError` if any of them is been raised?
 Why?

+- only `RustyError` will be raised since we specified a condition `if ball == RustyError`
+- 3 times.
+- the last printed out message is `"Didn't catch it..."`, it's printed by `puts e.message` in `play` method's `rescue` branch
+- all of them.
+Because all of them are descendant classes of `StandardError`, `rescue StandardError` will rescue `StandardError` and all of its descendant classes

 ### Reference constant

 26. How to reference the constant `NUMBER` in `a_method` in this case?